Zoro Homepage

 T-Nuts

 These nuts are frequently used to fasten wood, composite, or particle board with the top surface countersunk to leave a flat, flush surface.
-T-nuts feature 3 or 4 prongs which sink into the material surface for more secure fastening.
+T-nuts feature 3 or 4 prongs that sink into the material surface for more secure fastening.

 Product Compliance and Suitability